jupyterhub/team-compass/docs/team/shared-infrastructure.md

 The DNS for `mybinder.org` is handled by [CloudFlare](https://www.cloudflare.com/), by a central Jupyter account.

 (shared:gcp)=
-### Google Cloud Project
+### Google Cloud Platform (GCP) Project

-The Binder Team uses a Google Cloud Project called `binderhub`.
-This project runs the BinderHub deployment that is found at `gke.mybinder.org`.
+The Binder Team uses a GCP project with id [`binderhub-288415`](https://console.cloud.google.com/home/dashboard?project=binderhub-288415) to host `gke.mybinder.org` and top level federation services at `mybinder.org`.
+The `binderhub-288415` GCP project resides in the GCP organization [`jupyter.org`](https://console.cloud.google.com/iam-admin/iam?organizationId=920697752286).

-The project is currently funded from a grant from Google.
+The `binderhub-288415` GCP project is currently funded by a grant from Google, as represented as GCP credits.
+The credits belong to billing account belonging to the GCP organization `jupyter.org`, as can be seen [under its billing section](https://console.cloud.google.com/billing?organizationId=920697752286).

 ### Other cloud deployments in the federation